 The Student Nighttime Auxiliary Patrol (SNAP) is a free, nightly, campus safety and transportation service for students sponsored by UF Student Government, Student Traffic Court and UF Transportation and Parking Services.
 SNAP operates four to seven 15-passenger vans (depending on demand) seven nights a week from 6:30 PM – 3 AM during the Fall and Spring semesters and from 8:30 PM – 3 AM during the Summer semester.

-IMPORTANT, PLEASE NOTE: SNAP will be closed for Spring Break Saturday, March 4 through Saturday, March 11.
-We will re-open for normal service hours beginning at 6:30 PM on Sunday, March 12.
+IMPORTANT, PLEASE NOTE: SNAP will be closed for the Memorial Day holiday Friday, May 26 through Sunday, May 28.
+We will re-open for summer service hours beginning at 8:30 PM on Monday, May 29.

 There are two ways to request a SNAP escort.
 The fastest, most recommended method is to download the TapRide SNAP app, which is free and available from either the Google Play Store or the iTunes App Store.
 Once you download the app, please choose the “University of Florida SNAP” location and log in with your Gatorlink account.